hankwr/Cmsc455Final/README.md

     [baseurl]/events

 Request body should include an [EventDTO](#EventDTO).
-The *userid* field corresponds to the host of the event, which is the person posting the event to the server.
+The user posting this event to the server is assigned to the role of the *host the event*.

 ##### Post a Registration